YurongYou/rlTORCS/README.md

 * [torch](http://torch.ch/)

 ## IMPORTANT!!
-* If you want to run this environment on a server (without display device) with NVIDIA graphic cards, **please make sure your nvidia drivers are installed with flag `--no-opengl-files`**! (otherwise there will be problems when using xvfb, see [this](https://davidsanwald.github.io/2016/11/13/building-tensorflow-with-gpu-support.html))
+* If you want to run this environment on a server (without display device) with Nvidia graphic cards, **please make sure your Nvidia drivers are installed with flag `--no-opengl-files`**! (otherwise, there will be problems when using xvfb, see [this](https://davidsanwald.github.io/2016/11/13/building-tensorflow-with-gpu-support.html))
 * In order to correctly install the dependency packages and if you are using a desktop version of Ubuntu, please go to *System Settings -> Software & Updates* and tick the *source code* checkbox before installation, or you should modify your `/etc/apt/sources.list`.
 * If your server is Ubuntu 14.04, please do

 		cd torcs-1.3.6
 		./configure --disable-xrandr

-	before installation, otherwise there will also be some problems when using xvfb.
+	before installation, otherwise, there will also be some problems when using xvfb.

 ## Installation
 Just run `install.sh` in the root folder with sudo:

 	sudo ./install.sh

 After installation, in command line, type `torcs` (`xvfb-run -s "-screen 0 640x480x24" torcs` if on a server).
-If there jumps off a torcs window (or there is no errors popping up on the command line), the installation has succeeded.
+If there jumps off a torcs window (or there are no errors popping up on the command line), the installation has succeeded.
 Press `ctrl + \` to terminate it (`ctrl + c` has been masked.).

 ## Interface Specification
 The overall interface of this environment follows https://github.com/Kaixhin/rlenvs#api